Peer and Group Supervision

 Upon successful completion of this unit, it is expected that students will be able to:

-- define and differentiate between peer and group supervision;
+- define and differentiate between individual, peer and group supervision;

-- analyse current models of peer and group supervision, and relate theories of peer and group supervision to their own ministry setting;
+- analyse current models of peer and group supervision, and relate theories of peer and group supervision to their own professional and ministry setting;

-- articulate their own framework of peer and group supervision supported by current literature and research;
+- develop a personal approach to peer and group supervision supported by current literature and research;

 - evaluate their strengths and areas for growth in the provision of peer and group supervision in the light of feedback from lecturers and fellow students.